ribtoks/BackToWork/README.md

 # About
-This application allows you to bring to front few important windows with a hotkey instead of Alt+Tab'ing through tons of openend windows.
+This application allows you to to few _important_ windows with a hotkey instead of Alt+Tab'ing through tons of openend windows. _Important_ windows can be specified by patterns in the config file.

 # Config